Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 - Edvard Munch - "The Scream of Nature" and the rise of Expressionism, mark the decline of Naturalism and Realism in Modern Art.

-- Albert Einstein and Max Plank - Relativity and Quantum Dynamics alter our conceptions of physical "reality"
+- Albert Einstein and Max Plank discover Relativity and Quantum Dynamics, forever changing our conceptions of physical "reality"

-- Futurism, Cubism, and Surrealism - transcend space and time through the visual and conceptual abstractions of art.
+- Futurism, Cubism, and Surrealism begin transcending space and time through the visual and conceptual abstractions of art.

-- 1913 Internl Exhibition of Modern Art in NYC (The Armory Show) - Art world focus begins shift from Paris to New York.
+- 1913 Internl Exhibition of Modern Art in NYC (The Armory Show) - Art world's nexus shifts from Paris to New York.

 Vincent's parents left Poland prior to The Great War, sailing to America via steamship in May of 1912.

-The unsinkable Titanic sank just one month before, while sailing the same North Atlantic corridor.
+The Titanic had sunk just one month before, while sailing the same North Atlantic corridor.

 - The massive devastation of modern technological warfare is surreal in its scope and intensity compared to previous wars.

-- In 20 years, a Second World War will again stimulate another great wave in the historic mass migration of humanity to America.
+- In 20 years, a Second World War will stimulate another great wave in the historic mass migration of Europeans to America.

 - Modern Art, Philosophy and Science continues its 20th century emigration to America - the great "Brain Drain" of western civilization.